probmods/probmods2/solutions/inference-algorithms.md

 ### d)

-Add `verbose: true` to the list of options when you run `MH`.
+> Add `verbose: true` to the list of options when you run `MH`.
 What is the acceptance rate over time (i.e. what proportion of proposals are actually accepted in the chain?).
 What about the model puts it at this level?

-### Solution
 The acceptance overall is quite low -- on average less than `0.05`.
 Since MH is generating proposals by sampling from the prior and our prior over `point2` is Uniform over a large range, we are rejecting most of the proposals.

-Consider the list of built-in drift kernels [here](https://webppl.readthedocs.io/en/master/driftkernels.html?highlight=drift%20kernel#helpers).
+> Consider the list of built-in drift kernels [here](https://webppl.readthedocs.io/en/master/driftkernels.html?highlight=drift%20kernel#helpers).
 Which of these would be appropriate to use in your model in place of the current uniform prior from which `point2` is sampled?
 After using that kernel in your model, what effect do you observe on the acceptence rate, and why?

-## Solution
 ~~~~
 var interpolate = function(point1, point2, interpolationWeight) {
   return (point1 * interpolationWeight +